noahhefner/desktop/README.md

 # Manual Post-Install Steps
 - In Gnome Tweak Tool:
   - Set Jetbrains Mono Nerd Font for all fonts.
-  - Set Nordzy Cusrors for cursors.
+  - Set Vimix Cusrors for cursors.
-  - Set Inverse Icon Pack for icons.
+  - Set Qogir Icon Pack for icons.
   - Set Fluent as GTK theme.
 - Set Grub Theme:
-  - `setup.sh` has already cloned the repository to `~/Code/distro-grub-themes`.
+  - `step_3.sh` has already cloned the repository to `~/Code/distro-grub-themes`.
   - Use Grub Customizer to set the theme to `themes/debian.tar`.

+# Troubleshooting

 ## Fix Wifi networks not showing in Gnome Settings